 Tadpoles are dark and fat with a very thin tail and transparent tail-fins.

 Call: Its loud, easily-recognizable call resembles a cattle bellow.

 Similar Species: Inornate Froglet is flatter, has distinct black markings, and will hop around like a flea when exposed.

-Habitat: Can be found almost anywhere with sufficient moisture, including overgrown lots, yards, parks, forest, wetlands, rice paddies, and even parking lots.
+Habitat: Can be found almost anywhere with sufficient moisture, including overgrown lots, yards, parks, forests, wetlands, rice paddies, and even parking lots.
 Spends the day buried under rocks, logs, leaves, trash, or within underground burrows.
 It is active at night, often wandering into homes as it forages for insects.
 Because its tadpoles develop quickly, it is able to reproduce even in areas with temporary puddles that only last a few weeks.

-Danger to humans: This frog will excrete a slightly toxic substance from their skin while held, but the poison is weak and poses no danger to humans.
+Danger to humans: This frog will excrete a slightly toxic substance from their skin while held, but the poison is weak and poses no danger to people.
 You will notice it on your skin when your fingers start sticking together after handling the frogs.

 Conservation status and threats: Though this species is collected both for the pet trade and for food, it has adapted well to urban expansion and appears to be thriving in the wild.
-It sometimes ends up as an accidental stowaway on shipping vessels and invasive individuals or populations have been found in Singapore, Borneo, Taiwan, Australia, New Zealand, and Guam.
+It sometimes ends up as an accidental stowaway on shipping vessels and invasive individuals or populations have been found in the Philippines, Singapore, Borneo, Taiwan, Australia, New Zealand, and Guam.
 It is considered a pest by some standards.

 Interesting facts: During the mating season the male frogs float in the water making loud cow-like “honks” to attract the females.
 The air they suck in in order to make this noise, combined with their already rotund appearance, gives the impression of floating beach balls with legs.
 The eggs they lay after mating are very small and form a film on the surface of the water.